 It can be much easier than this.
 If you’ve created your notes digitally, all you need to do is spend a little time with your colleagues in a coffee shop right after the customer meeting.
 Clean up your typos, clarify some thoughts, expand others, and you’re on your way.

-And don’t bother with a tape recorder—a voice-of-the customer method used by consumer-goods producers.
+And don’t bother with a tape recorder—a VoC tool used by consumer-goods producers.
 Not only will you jeopardize a respectful peer-to-peer discussion, you’ll create needless transcribing work for someone.
 A consumer-goods producer may need to “analyze” something an end consumer said that they didn’t understand.
 Your B2B customers are smart… you have the perfect voice of the customer tool ready to go, so just ask them during the interview!

 Perhaps this is because customers see their ideas treated so respectfully: After all, how often does someone listen carefully to you, ask you intelligent questions about your ideas, record your thoughts for all to see, and keep checking to make sure they’re hearing you correctly?
 Right.
 It doesn’t happen to me either.

 This is no longer the supplier’s show… it’s the customer’s show.